0jscsshtml/brickscodes/README.md

 * Confirmation Popup Modal Before Submission (Module)
   * Set form custom action 'Confirm Before Submit', Select your popup template.
-  * When user click send/submit form, popup modal open, depend on user action, if reject submit, form will not send. else form send automatically.
+  * When the user clicks send/submit on the form, a confirmation popup will automatically appear, but only if all validations are successfully passed.
+No actions will proceed until the user confirms the submission.

 In-Progress
 * Custom Registration ( Support ACF Custom Fields)